mozilla/api.webmaker.org/README.md

 ## Test

 The tests require access to a postgreSQL database named `webmaker_testing`.
-Create it by running the command `createdb webmaker_testing`, the test script will automatically create tables and populate them with data.
+Create it by running the command `npm run inittest`, the test script will automatically create tables and populate them with data.

 Run the tests with `npm test`